jakubpulaczewski/pipeline-flow/docs/index.rst

 it can run anywhere with a Python environment, offering a simple and yet flexible solution for managing data workflows.

-Ideal for small to medium-size data workflows without the overhead of full-scale orchestration tools, ``pipeline-flow`` makes building data pipelines smple and accessible.
+Ideal for small to medium-size data workflows without the overhead of full-scale orchestration tools, ``pipeline-flow`` makes building data pipelines simple and accessible.
 With its YAML-based configuration and plugin-based architecture, you can easily define and run data pipelines with minimal effort and maximum flexibility, as well as extend its functionality as needed.
 Whether you're using Spark, Polaris or any other data processing engine, you can easily integrate it with ``pipeline-flow``.